 Item #1 Article I. Incorporation - Form of Government - Powers Current Language: Section 1.01.
 Incorporation The inhabitants of the Town of Addison, Texas within the corporate limits as now established or as hereafter established in the manner provided by law and by this Charter, shall continue to be a municipal body politic and incorporate in perpetuity, under the name of the "Town of Addison."
 Issue: In 2013, the Town underwent a rebranding project.
 As part of that process there was discussion regarding the use of town versus city.
 The branding study suggested "city" more accurately reflects Addison's character and would help with economic development efforts.
 After Council approved the rebranding, Staff began using "city" and some residents were unhappy with the change and the issue was dropped.
-12-12-19 Commission Discussion: The Commission discussed and the consensus was to not recommend changing from Town to City.
+Does the Commission want to change the name from Town of Addison formally to City of Addison?

 Item #2 Article II.
 The Council Current Language: Section 2.02.
 Qualification The members of the City Council shall be qualified voters of the Town of Addison who have been residents of the Town for at least twelve months immediately preceding election day and who shall never have been finally convicted of a felony offense or any offense involving moral turpitude from which the person has not been pardoned or otherwise released from the resulting disabilities.
-Issue: The qualifications in the Charter do not mirror the language included in the Texas Election Code Section 141.001.
+Issue: The qualifications in the Charter do not mirror the language included in the from Texas Election Code Section 141.001.
 The Town does not have to mirror the Election Code, but it can cause some confusion.
-12-12-19 Commission Discussion: The Commission held a lengthy discussion regarding this.
-Overall, the consensus was to mirror the Texas Election Code 141.001, however there were outstanding questions related to the length of residency of 6 months (Election Code) or 12 months (Charter), Age of 18 vs. 21, and whether or not any offense involving moral turpitude should be included.
-With regards to the age, several Commissioners felt that 18 could be appropriate depending on the potential filing requirements to be discussed in Section 8.03. - Nominations (Item #) Outstanding Questions: Age: 18 or 21?
-Criminal Conviction: include moral turpitude offences or not?
-Length of residency: 6 or 12 months?
+Does the Commission want to mirror the Texas Election Code?